 I think it’s best going into the British dramedy Fleabag with as little information on it as possible, so I’m going to stay light on the details here for those of you who haven’t watched it yet.
-Phoebe Waller-Bridge pulls double duty as the eponymous character and writer for the series, and she does both jobs flawlessly, making FB and the people she loves characters that you truly care about, warts and all.
+Phoebe Waller-Bridge pulls double duty as the series’ main character and writer, and does both jobs flawlessly.
+Waller-Bridge makes FB and the people she loves characters that you truly care about, warts and all.
 Just like the first season of Fleabag, the second blends pitch black humor with poignant drama and a heaping helping of heart, and it kept me completely enveloped in the story until I finished the final episode of the supposedly final season.

 Number 1: Stranger Things (Season 3)

 The classic coming-of-age elements, sci-fi horror, humor, and 80’s vibes are all turned up to Eleven (not sorry) as our favorite citizens of Hawkins, Indiana continue their battle against a sinister, otherworldly force in the newest season of Stranger Things.
-The original main cast still incredible, and they’re joined by a few newcomers like Maya Hawke’s Robin (who delivers one half of the best scene in the show so far) that also make their mark on Netflix’s greatest original series.
+The original main cast is still incredible, and they’re joined by newcomers like Maya Hawke’s Robin (who delivers one half of the best scene in the show so far) that also make their mark on Netflix’s greatest original series.
 The special effects this time around are fantastic too, surprisingly close to what you’d see in a big budget blockbuster movie.
 It doesn’t do anything groundbreaking when compared to the previous seasons, but the third outing of Stranger Things builds upon everything that made the former two so enjoyable, and is the darkest, boldest and best of the bunch so far.

 If you liked what you read, then follow me on Twitter, Letterboxd, and bookmark my author page for more, like my favorite anime of 2019.
 Until next time, remember: the best seats are in the Middle of the Row!